๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Autumn (September to November)

 Autumn is another prime season for trekking to Annapurna Base Camp, renowned for its stable weather and clear skies.
 This period offers the best visibility for panoramic mountain views, making it a favorite among trekkers seeking unobstructed vistas of the majestic Annapurna range.
-Daytime temperatures during autumn range from 10°C to 20°C, providing comfortable trekking conditions, while nights are cooler, especially at higher elevations.
+Daytime temperatures during autumn range from 10ยฐC to 20ยฐC, providing comfortable trekking conditions, while nights are cooler, especially at higher elevations.
 The post-monsoon air is crisp and clear, enhancing the breathtaking views of the snow-capped peaks and the surrounding landscapes.
-In the fall, dry weather keeps the trails in great shape, so there's less chance of slipping.
-This makes trekking safer and more fun.
-Autumn is a busy time on the trails and at teahouses, making for a lively atmosphere.
-But with the perfect weather, beautiful views, and well-kept paths, it's one of the best times to do the ABC trek.
+In the fall, the dry conditions help keep the trails in excellent condition, reducing the risk of slipping.

 Reaching ABC and Exit